Bottom Line Up Front (BLUF)

 Chapter 1: Understanding the Legal Basics of Contracts

 I’m a Fairfax County attorney, and I’ve seen firsthand how a breach of contract can throw a business into turmoil.
-Let’s start with the basics: a contract is a legally enforceable agreement – essentially, a set of promises the law will uphold.
-When two businesses (or individuals) make a deal – whether it’s a signed vendor agreement or a handshake on a service – each side takes on obligations.
+A contract is a legally enforceable agreement – essentially, a set of promises the law will uphold.
 Breach of contract means one party failed to fulfill their end of the bargain or interfered with the other’s performance.
-This sounds straightforward, but breaches come in many forms and degrees.
-Virginia law (which Fairfax County courts follow) expects parties to honor the exact terms of their agreement.

-To sue for breach of contract in Virginia, you generally must prove three things: (1) a valid contract existed (with a clear offer, acceptance, and something of value exchanged), (2) the other party broke a promise or obligation under that contract, and (3) you suffered harm or damages because of that breach.
-For example, if a tech supplier in Tysons agrees in writing to deliver software by July 1 and fails to do so, that’s a breach – you didn’t get what was promised.
+To sue for breach of contract in Virginia, you generally must prove three things: (1) a valid contract existed, (2) the other party broke a promise or obligation under that contract, and (3) you suffered harm or damages because of that breach.
 Virginia courts will enforce contracts as written, and Fairfax judges are known to read the fine print and hold parties to their agreed terms.
-Importantly, a breach does not require proving ill intent – even an honest mistake or unforeseen issue can constitute a breach if it violates the contract.
+Importantly, a breach does not require proving ill intent – even an honest mistake can constitute a breach if it violates the contract.

 Not all breaches are equal.
-Some are minor slip-ups, others are material failures.
-A minor breach might be a slight delay or a trivial deviation that doesn’t defeat the contract’s main purpose, meaning you might still have to uphold your end though you can claim any small damages.
-A material breach is a serious failure that goes to the heart of the deal, freeing the non-breaching party from further obligations and entitling them to seek full damages.
-For instance, if you hired a contractor to build an office space in Fairfax and they never show up, that’s material – you can terminate the contract and seek compensation for the loss.
+A minor breach might be a slight delay or a trivial deviation that doesn’t defeat the contract’s main purpose.
+A material breach is a serious failure that goes to the heart of the deal, freeing the non-breaching party from further obligations.
 Virginia follows the “first material breach” rule: a party that commits a material breach can’t enforce the contract against the other side.

-Remedies for breach aim to make the injured party whole as if the contract had been fulfilled.
-Typically, you can recover compensatory damages for direct losses (e.g. payments you made for nothing, or the cost difference to get a replacement deal) and sometimes consequential damages for downstream losses that were foreseeable (say you lost clients because the product wasn’t delivered).
+Remedies for breach aim to make the injured party whole.
+You can typically recover compensatory damages for direct losses and sometimes consequential damages for downstream losses that were foreseeable.
 What you generally cannot get for a pure breach of contract in Virginia is punitive damages – the law doesn’t punish breaching a contract, because a breach isn’t a crime or an independent tort by itself.
-So even if you feel wronged or suspect the breach was done in bad faith, you won’t get “punishment” money or your attorney’s fees for a simple breach (unless the contract explicitly allows fee-shifting).
-This is why we need to examine whether a case is just breach or something more malicious like fraud – the classification affects your strategy and potential recovery.

 ↑ Back to Top